entangled/brei/docs/index.md

 - Stay minimal: don't give in to feature bloat.

 ## How it works
-You give Loom a list of tasks that may depend on one another.
-Loom will run these when input files are newer than the target.
+You give Brei a list of tasks that may depend on one another.
+Brei will run these when input files are newer than the target.
 Execution is lazy and in parallel.

 ### Tasks
-Tasks are the elemental units of work in Loom.
+Tasks are the elemental units of work in Brei.
 A task is the single execution of a given script, and can be indicated to depend on previous tasks by explicitly listing targets and dependencies.

 ``` {.toml file=examples/tasks.toml}
 [[task]]